axibase/atsd/installation/aws-emr-s3.md

 /path/to/atsd/atsd/bin/stop-atsd.sh
 ```

-Execute `jps` to make sure that the ATSD java process is not running.
+Run `jps` to ensure that the ATSD java process is not running.

 ```bash
 jps